| |

 This recipe comes from Renate & Gary’s Restaurant in Big Sandy, Tennessee.
 It’s excerpted from Tennessee Back Road Restaurant recipes by Anita Musgrove, copyright 2015.
 Reprinted with permission.

-About Tennessee Back Road Restaurant Recipes
+Tennessee Back Road Restaurant Recipes

 Tennessee Back Road Restaurant Recipes cookbook

-Tennessee Back Road Restaurant Recipes by Anita Musgrove pulls double duty as both a cookbook and restaurant guide.
+Tennessee Back Road Restaurant Recipes by Anita Musgrove pulls double duty as both a cookbook and a restaurant guide.
 The book is divided into three sections, each representing a region of Tennessee.
 Here are some of the tasty dishes you will find in the sections:

 • Western Region: Chocolate Gravy, Cat Head Biscuits, Skillet Peach Cobbler, Quiche Lorraine, Cheese Straw Twists, and BBQ Spaghetti